HemanthDL/AutoMate/README.md

 ## About Project :

-- Createdauser‑friendlyapplicationtosimplifyvehicleserviceschedulingandcomplaintmanagement,improvingefficiencyanduserexperience.
+- Created a user‑friendly application to simplify vehicle service scheduling and complaint management,improving efficiency and user experience.

-- Customerscanbookserviceslots for available dates and view the bill after service completion.
+- Customers can book service slots for available dates and view the bill after service completion.

-- Mechanicscanacceptrequests andmarkthemascompleteduponfinishingtheservice.
+- Mechanics can accept requests and mark them as completed upon finishing the service.

+- Mechanic can generate a Invoice which can be viewed by the Customer